 - The general rule for the default library is the Folder is listed in the Category attribute, while the Filter name is determined by the Tag attribute

 - Don't create custom nodes that mix with the default Library unless you explicitly want them to.
 Your nodes will show up under default Filters if they match, so you will have to make sure to use a different tagging/naming system to avoid that

 - Use unique, per-project identifiers.
 These can be put anywhere you want (such as Description, Category or User Data), as long as you are consistent between all projects.
 This makes searching and filtering content by project much easier

 - Use the Author attribute to keep track of the person initially responsible for the content, without having to dig through Version Control records

-- An efficient way of creating Icons is either to use the Generate option of the Icon graph attribute, or to create Substance Graph Templates.
+- An efficient way of creating Icons is either to use the Generate option of the Icon graph attribute, or to create a graph template for generating them.
 That way you can ensure consistency and save work on creating them.
 All default library icons were created within Designer this way!